Updated 30th April 2021

 Jason now creates 2D lightbox installations, 3D prints, interactive wallpapers, fibreglass and inflatable sculptures which have hidden content that can be unlocked through the use of the Augmented Reality apps.

 Jason was recently awarded substantial Arts Council England funding for his work with disabled communities in Corby, Hull, Scunthorpe and Manchester, delivering more than 60 digital art workshops, collecting stories and new work for exhibitions.
+Jason and his work are also being featured on ITV ad breaks during April 2021.
+Hear Jason’s talk, How I Came to Love the Pixel, on Friday 18th June at #MergedFutures3 a free virtual tech innovation showcase organised by Digital Northampton.

 Liz Clark is a dance artist who works exclusively in early years and with children with special educational needs.
 She is Artistic Director of Turned On Its Head and Associate Artist for People Dancing with the responsibility for development of a national network to support artists and practitioners who want to work through dance in Early Years.